BigFancyBen/Dota-Supporting/README.md

 # Dota-Supporting
-"Lint" your dota 2 support gameplay for common mistakes.
+Check your early game as a support for common mistakes (uses opendota's api)